RespiraWorks/Ventilator/README.md

 **This repository contains live documents.
 There are duplicate and alternative items for undecided aspects of the physical design.
 Components may not connect and integrate as intended.
-RespiraWorks may, or may not compensate you for any of these parts you purchase.
+RespiraWorks may, or may not compensate you for parts you may purchase.
 If you decide to buy or build anything, do so at your own risk.**

 ## Structure